chocolatey/choco-wiki/QuickDeployment/QuickDeploymentFirewallChanges.md

 While it is technically possible, we recommend using a VPN connection for client check-ins.
 The CCM service connection is authenticated over SSL, but our best practice recommendation is to secure the connection over a VPN as well.

+With Central Management v0.3.0, more security has been put into allowing for checking in over internet connections as long as you follow guidance for additional settings.

 ___
 [[Quick Deployment Environment|QuickDeploymentEnvironment]]